progapandist/rubotnik/README.md

 ## Coming next

-* Proper implementation of logging (for now this a `p` and `puts` statements) with ability to choose a logging level.
+* Proper implementation of logging (for now it's just `p` and `puts` statements sprinkled around the code) with ability to choose a logging level.

 * More powerful DSL for parsing user input and binding it to commands.